MillerBrainObservatory/millerbrainobservatory.github.io/docs/guides/mbo_servers.md

 ## Connecting with RDP

-Unlike a personal desktop, MBO servers will not be accessible from any computer on the Rockefeller network.

-Access to MBO severs are is via Microsoft Remote Desktop Protocol (RDP).
+MBO processing servers are accessible via Microsoft Remote Desktop Protocol (RDP).

 There are a few common applications, depending on your operating system: